ministryofjustice/security-guidance/docs/web-browsing.md

 ## What to do if you are blocked from a website that you think should be OK

-Log an incident with your [IT Service Desk](#general-enquiries-including-theft-and-loss).
+Log an incident with your [\#general-enquiries-including-theft-and-loss](#general-enquiries-including-theft-and-loss).

 Provide the following details: